tdimiduk/clifun/README.md

 Bar(f=Foo(a=1, b='str'), c=1)
 ```

-Inspired by [clout](https://github.com/python-clout/clout) but I wrote a new library because that one hasn't been updated in a year and I wanted to make some different choices and be opinionated to offer a simple out of the box experience.
+Inspired by [clout](https://github.com/python-clout/clout). `clout` appeared somewhat abandoned at the time I started `clattr`, and I wanted to try some things with treating type annotations as first class information to reduce boilerplate.